Group-Project-Seminar-NDVI/GeospatialProject/Readme.md

 #### Working
 main.py file did these steps
-1. Create the folders in your localhost to downloaded bands, Cliped images and processed Indices.
+1. Create the folders in your localhost to downloaded Clipped bands and processed NDVI.
-2. Look the S2 images for your study area  according to your given time period then download the specific bands (Band-2348) instead of whole image and put them in the folder "download" (main.py will create that folder automatically)
+2. Look the S2 images for your study area  according to your given time period then download the specific bands (Band-48) instead of whole image and put them in the folder "band_data" (main.py will create that folder automatically)
 3. Getting the specifc metadata for downloaded image and upload that data in database.
-4. Clip the bands with your uploaded geoJSON files (Study area) put these clip bands in the folder "processed"(main.py will create that folder automatically)
+4. Clip the bands with your Given BBox (Study area) put these clip bands in the folder "Band_Data"(main.py will create that folder automatically)
-5. Calculate the indices and put these indices in the folder "indices" (main.py will create that folder automatically)
+5. Calculate the NDVI and put  in the same  folder (main.py will create that folder automatically)

 ## Database Connection